djili/aichatpdf/readme.md

 # AI Chat with PDF

 AI Chat with PDF is a powerful application that allows you to have natural conversations with your PDF documents.
-Using state-of-the-art language models and embeddings, the application can understand and answer questions about the content of your PDF files.
+Using state-of-the-art language models and HuggingFace embeddings, the application can understand and answer questions about the content of your PDF files in a conversational manner.

 ## Features

-- 📄 Upload and process PDF documents
+- 📄 Upload and process multiple PDF documents simultaneously
-- 💬 Chat with your documents using natural language
+- 💬 Interactive chat interface with conversation history
-- 🔍 Retrieve relevant information from large documents
+- 🔍 Semantic search using HuggingFace embeddings
-- 🧠 Built with LangChain and OpenAI's powerful language models
+- 🧠 Powered by LangChain and HuggingFace models
-- 🚀 Streamlit-based web interface
+- 🚀 Modern Streamlit-based web interface
+- 🌍 Multilingual support (French/English)

 ## Prerequisites

 - Python 3.8 or higher
 - [Poetry](https://python-poetry.org/) (recommended) or pip
-- OpenAI API key
+- HuggingFace API key (optional, for some models)

 ## Installation